dev0null/data-structures-and-algorithms/lectures/Section 2 - Intro to Data Structures/intro-data-structures.md

 A data type represents the nature and type of data, describing the representation, interpretation, and structure of values or objects stored in computer memory

+>A data type is an attribute of data that specifies the type of value a variable can hold and the operations that can be performed on it without causing an error

 ### Integer data type (primitive datatype)
-Example: assume an integer in C/C++ takes 2-bytes, the first bit is reserved for the sign bit and the remaining for data.
+Example: assume an integer in C/C++ takes 2-bytes, the first bit is reserved for the sign bit and the remaining 15 bits for data.

 **Representation**:
 The following image illustrate the representation of an integer type.